The Centurians: 1960s

 In 1963, their line-up consisted of Pat Gagnebin, Ken Robinson, Dennis Rose, Joe Dominic, Dennis Kiklas, Ernie Furrow, and Jeff Lear.
 When they released their album on Del-Fi records in 1963, its cover was identical (as well as catalog number) to Bruce Johnston's release, hence the title "Surfers' Pajama Party" – which was not the name The Centurians had in mind.
 Their name was changed from The Centurions to The Centurians sometime after 1967 for legal reasons.

 In 1966, some of the music they recorded, along with music by Dave Meyers and the Surf Tones and The Sentinels was involved in legal action by Al Schlesinger against the Del-Fi Records label.
 Schlesinger was representing Anthony Music and its principal shareholder Anthony Hilder in an action pursuing $122,000 over royalties not being paid as per an alleged agreement for the masters of albums and another album, Battle of the Surf Bands.

 Later years

 In June 1995 Dennis Rose reformed the group as "The Centurions" with Dennis Rose (guitar), David Jobes (drums), Charly Grey-Son (bass), Perris Alexander (keyboards), Norman Knowles (tenor sax) and Dennis Rehders (tenor and baritone sax).
 They recorded a new album called Bullwinkle Part III produced by Dennis Rose and Perris Alexander.
+A review of the 1995 re-issue of Bullwinkle Part II by Alan Taylor, editor of UK magazine Pipeline Instrumental Review, stated that "The Centurions had more than one string to their bow.
+Their tough rhythm section, raunchy sax and deep resonant lead guitar had worked up a whole album's worth of instrumentals for Bob Keane's label.
+You can savour the band's sound on all twelve tracks and several stand out as genuinely classic surf performances".
 In August 1995 the group performed a concert at Pierfest in Huntington Beach.
-In 2000, the band performed at the Pipeline Instrumental Rock Convention in London.